 These are the BEST Places to Visit in Chicago!

-What to do there: Spend some time while you’re at this aquarium so you get the change to see all the exhibits.
+What to do there: Spend some time while you’re at this aquarium so you get the chance to see all the exhibits.
 The Shedd Aquarium has more than 80 different habitats, so you’ll probably see a few sea animals that you’ve never even heard of before let alone seen.
 But if you still want more, you can have a penguin encounter and be introduced to one of these adorable, tuxedoed animals, or see a live animal show featuring some of the aquarium’s most amazing residents.
+Some of Chicago’s best hostels are located nearby so you could go multiple times and not pay for transport if you wish!

 #2 – The Art Institute of Chicago